-West Highland College UHI has close links with our local secondary schools and we offer a range of courses individual to each school.
-These are typically delivered in years 4-6 as part of the Highland Council delivery of the senior phase of Curriculum for Excellence.
+UHI North West and Hebrides has a close link with our local secondary schools and we offer a range of courses individual to each school.
+These are typically delivered in S 4-6 as part of the Highland Council delivery of the senior phase of Curriculum for Excellence.
 Pupils are able to apply for these courses as part of their Column Choices discussions with their school Pupil Support teachers.

-We currently have around 600 school pupils from nine High Schools studying with West Highland College UHI.
+We currently have around 900 school pupils from twenty five High Schools studying with UHI North, West and Hebrides.